torgeirbeyer/news-feed/README.md

 As a user I can refresh the feed to get the latest news from a location

 #DONE
+# User interaction
 ## Signup
 As a user I will be able to sign up with my emailadress/username and encrypted password
+## Login
+As a user I will be able to log in with my emailadress/username and password.
+If I am not a user I will be redirected to the sign up page